Adapting to post-Brexit arrangements

 Links and resources

-- Read the Institute for Government’s briefing Getting Brexit Done: What happens now?
+- Read the Institute for Government summary of the Brexit deal

 - Access Campaign Bootcamp’s resource hub on campaign and activism